Skip to content

 Train and Metro

-Trains are a convenient way to explore Saudi Arabia, particularly the Riyadh Metro, which connects different parts of the capital and makes navigating the city far simpler.
+Trains are a convenient way to explore Saudi, particularly the Riyadh Metro, which connects different parts of the capital and makes navigating the city far simpler.
 Meanwhile, long-distance trains on the Saudi Railway Network, such as the service connecting Riyadh and Al Qurayyat, are a comfortable option, offering air-conditioned cabins and scenic views.
 The High-Speed Railway, running between Mecca and Medina, is also a standout development, linking these important cities quickly and efficiently.

 transports